intermine/im-docs/docs/get-started/tutorial/index.rst

 Navigate to http://localhost:8080/malariamine to view your webapp.
 The path to your webapp is the `webapp.path` value set in malariamine.properties.

+.. topic:: Next

+  Now that you have a database and a working webapp, you'll want to know how to add your own logo, pick a colour scheme, modify how data is displayed etc. Our :doc:`webapp tutorial <webapp>` is a detailed guide on how to customise all parts of the InterMine web application.

 Help
 ----------------------